chenanton/ai-rubiks-cube-solver/README.md

 ### Training Model

 With access to any scramble's respective solution, we can try training a model, where the stickers' location on a cube maps to the list of moves to solve it.
-But before we try this, we will encode the inputs and outputs as one-hot tensors.
+But before we try this, we will tokenize the encoder and decoder inputs, as well converting the decoder output to a one-hot representation.

 If you have any experience in deep learning, you might see that this problem is analogous to a [**seq2seq**](https://en.wikipedia.org/wiki/Seq2seq) problem - more specifically, [**machine translation**](https://en.wikipedia.org/wiki/Machine_translation).
 However, rather than mapping a sequence of words to another sequence of words in a different language, we are mapping a sequence of sticker colors to a sequence of cube rotations.